Skip to main content

 For men undergoing post-TRT protocols or fertility stimulation, agents like Gonadorelin, Tamoxifen, and Clomid are employed to reactivate the HPG axis.
 Gonadorelin directly stimulates GnRH receptors.
 Genetic variations in these receptors could influence the efficacy of Gonadorelin in restoring endogenous testosterone production and spermatogenesis.

-Similarly, Tamoxifen and Clomid act as selective modulators (SERMs) at the pituitary, disinhibiting LH and FSH release.
+Similarly, Tamoxifen and Clomid act as selective estrogen receptor modulators (SERMs) at the pituitary, disinhibiting LH and FSH release.
 Genetic variations in estrogen receptors or their co-regulators could impact the effectiveness of these SERMs in stimulating the HPG axis.

 Here is a table detailing specific genetic markers and their clinical implications for hormonal optimization ∞